msa-ez/uEngine6-BPM-en.github.io/content/bpm6-started/bpm6-external.md

 sidebar: 'getting-started'
 ---

-# 외부 서비스 연동
+# External Service Integration
-uEngine6 BPM에서 외부 서비스 연동하여 프로세스를 실행하는 방법에 대해 설명합니다. 외부 서비스와 통신하는 방식에는 크게 3가지가 존재 하며, 각 방식에 대해서 설명합니다.
+uEngine6 BPM explains how to execute processes by integrating with external services.
+There are three main methods for communicating with external services, and each method is explained.

-- SOA (MSA) 아키텍처 예제 - Event
+- SOA (MSA) Architecture Example - Event
-- SOA (MSA) 아키텍처 예제 - Message
+- SOA (MSA) Architecture Example - Message
-- REST API 연동 [<span style="color:red;font-size: 0.7em;">NOT RECOMMENDED</span>]
+- REST API Integration [<span style="color:red;font-size: 0.7em;">NOT RECOMMENDED</span>]

-## SOA (MSA) 아키텍처 예제 - Event
+## SOA (MSA) Architecture Example - Event
-- 외부 서비스와 이벤트로 전송및 수신을 하여 진행을 하는 방법입니다. 일반적으로 비동기 방식으로 진행되며 이벤트를 전송 후 진행되며, 외부 서비스의 업무지 진행되면 이벤트를 수신 받아서 진행됩니다. 비동기 방식은 동기 방식과는 다르게 결합도를 높이고, 장애 발생시 영향도가 낮은게 장점입니다.
+- This is a method of proceeding by sending and receiving events with external services.
+It generally works asynchronously, proceeding after sending an event, and then continuing after receiving an event when the external service's task is completed.
+Unlike synchronous methods, the asynchronous approach increases cohesion and has the advantage of lower impact when failures occur.

-### 예제 영상
+### Example Video
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; height: 0; overflow: hidden;">
 	<iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"
         src="https://www.youtube.com/embed/E-tjj20-xxI?si=nhcIxujlVzTPXOeh"